Richard Cadette: Clydebank

 Cadette rejoined Scottish League Second Division club Clydebank in late August 1997, scoring one goal in seven appearances before departing the following month.

 Gloucester City

-Cadette dropped into non-League football to join Southern League Premier Division club Gloucester City during the 1997–98 season, making just three appearances.
+Cadette dropped into non-League football to join Southern League Premier Division club Gloucester City in October 1997, for whom he made just three appearances.

 Coaching career

 After retiring as a player, Cadette became involved with the youth setup at former club Millwall.
 He later managed Isthmian League First Division club Tooting & Mitcham between November 2002 and May 2006.
 He was sacked at the end of the 2005–06 season, after defeat to Tonbridge Angels in the playoff semi-finals.